 I had only been gone for four days (5 if you ask my wife) and there I was laying on our living room floor, and it seemed that my kids had grown up so much in those days while I was gone.
 Why hadn’t I seen this before?

-What was it about those days in New Orleans that made it felt like my kids were suddenly teenagers?
+What was it about those days in New Orleans that made it feel like my kids were suddenly teenagers?
 Sure, William has a girlfriend that he is afraid to talk to us about and Joseph finally started to sleep through the night consistently, but what was it that made them all of a sudden seem so much older than they were?

 There will come a time that I ask myself this question again.
 It is a question that we all ask ourselves almost every day as parents.
 I remember when William was Joseph’s age and saying that I didn’t want him to grow up then.
-Here he is now a smart and funny 7-year-old, Granted, there are times that I think he is older than he is.
+Here he is now a smart and funny 7-year-old, granted, there are times that I think he is older than he is.
 Then there is Joseph, who seems to be learning something new every day whether it is new words or some new trick that he has learned.

 Our kids grow up so fast, and it took those five days at the Dad 2.0 Summit trying to figure out who I am as a father to see just how fast they are growing up.
 As much as we all say that we want to have some time away from our children, when we do finally have that time, it seems that we want nothing more than to get back to see them.